MRI Interventions (NYSE:CLPT) Shares Gap Up to $8.15

-MRI Interventions, Inc. (NYSE:CLPT)’s share price gapped up before the market opened on Monday .
+MRI Interventions, Inc. (NYSE:CLPT) shares gapped up prior to trading on Monday .
 The stock had previously closed at $8.15, but opened at $8.89.
-MRI Interventions shares last traded at $8.75, with a volume of 1,241 shares changing hands.
+MRI Interventions shares last traded at $8.75, with a volume of 1,241 shares traded.

-Several equities analysts have commented on the stock.
-Zacks Investment Research raised shares of MRI Interventions from a “hold” rating to a “buy” rating and set a $6.00 target price on the stock in a research note on Tuesday, October 13th.
-B. Riley began coverage on shares of MRI Interventions in a research note on Friday, July 17th.
-They set a “buy” rating and a $8.00 target price on the stock.
+Several research firms recently commented on CLPT.
+B. Riley began coverage on shares of MRI Interventions in a report on Friday, July 17th.
+They set a “buy” rating and a $8.00 price target for the company.
+Zacks Investment Research upgraded shares of MRI Interventions from a “hold” rating to a “buy” rating and set a $6.00 price target for the company in a report on Tuesday, October 13th.

 ClearPoint Neuro, Inc operates as a medical device company primarily in the United States.
 The company develops and commercializes platforms for performing minimally invasive surgical procedures in the brain and heart under direct, intra-procedural magnetic resonance imaging (MRI) guidance.
 It offers ClearPoint system, a neuro-navigation system designed for placing catheters, electrodes, and laser fibers to treat various neurological diseases and conditions, as well as for performing biopsies.